acolby/proxyload/README.md

 ### 📁 Directory Convention

-The Arbiter standard enforces a clear 4-level structure inside your `src/` folder:
+The ProxyLoad standard enforces a clear 4-level structure inside your `[proxied]/` folder:

 ```
 /proxied                 # you can specified this whereever you'd like